6stringbeliever/udacity-fend-teamguide-resources/README.md

 ### Inspiration

 * [Making Badass Developers by Kathy Sierra](https://www.youtube.com/watch?v=FKTxC9pl-WM) - Great video on how to learn.
 Kathy Sierra is awesome.
+* [Hi.
+I'm Jacob.
+And I'm a mediocre programmer.](https://www.youtube.com/watch?v=hIJdFxYlEKE) - Jacob Kaplan-Moss' PyCon 2015 keynote.
+Jacob is one of the core contributors to the Django framework and works at Heroku.

 ### IDEs and Text Editors